nyathea/legacypatcher/README.md

 # TwitterLegacyPatcher

-tweak to force older twitter for iOS versions to work again.
+A tweak to restore functionality to older Twitter versions for iOS/iPadOS.

+## Overview

-this works by:
+**TwitterLegacyPatcher** works by:
-- disabling ssl pinning in the app
+- Disabling SSL pinning in the Twitter app
-- spoofing the app version
+- Spoofing the app version to bypass the "Update your app" page on startup
-- fix images by replacing pic.x.com to pic.twitter.com in the
+- Fixing images by replacing `pic.x.com` links with `pic.twitter.com`.

-and it also includes some QoL features like:
+It also includes several QoL improvements such as:
-- removing the useless fleets bar
+- Removes the (now useless) Fleets bar on versions that have it
-- no ads
+- Disables ads
-- remove "Discover More" under tweets
+- Removes "Discover More" section under tweets
-- enable Birdwatch (a.k.a Community Notes) on versions that support it
+- Enables Birdwatch (Community Notes) on supported versions

-soon it will also:
+### Planned Improvements

-- fix banner images on profiles
+- Fixing banner images not being displaying on profiles
-- fix quote tweets on tweets
+- Fix viewing quote tweets on tweets
-- fix translating tweets
+- Fix tweet translation errors
+- Stop source labels from disappearing once the tweet has loaded

-## Tested versions
+## Tested Versions

 - v7.29.1
 - v8.58
 - v8.71
+- v9.10.1

-## Known issues
+## Known Issues

+- **Login Issues:**
-- currently on 8.58 (and presumably other 8.x versions) trying to log in will either result in an crash or login will fail. the current workaround seems to be using 7.29.1 first, login through there, and then upgrade back to your specified version.
+  On v8.58 (and likely other 8.x versions), logging in may crash the app or fail outright.
+A workaround is to log in using v7.29.1 first, then upgrade to your preferred version.
+- **Feature Limitations on 8.58/8.71:**
+  - Video playback is inconsistent.
-- on 8.58/8.71 everything works except for video playback (hit or miss), viewing quote tweets on tweets, banner images, explore/search, and translating tweets. on some versions you cant like tweets either because its trying to use an dead endpoint.
+  - Viewing quote tweets, banner images, Explore/Search, and translating tweets may not work.
+  - On some versions, liking tweets fails because of deprecated endpoints.

+---

+**Note:** This project is a work in progress.
+Contributions and issue reports are welcome!